aaronspringer/aaronspringer.github.io/README.md

 # Aaron's Project

 Welcome to my GitHub Pages site!
-This project is a basic template to kickstart any web project.
+This is a work in progress and I plan to have it host my personal projects.

 ## Project Structure